-Home is the best school for teaching moral behaviors, but in today’s sometimes racy, raunchy world we need to be far more intentional in our efforts to build our children’s character.
-Here are 10 parenting tips from my book, Building Moral Intelligence: The Seven Essential Virtues that Teach Kids to Do the Right Thing to help us raise children who do know right from wrong, do internalize good values and do act right without adult guidance.
+Home is always the best school for teaching character, but in today’s sometimes racy, raunchy world we need to be far more intentional in our efforts to build our children’s character.
+Here are 10 parenting tips from my book, Building Moral Intelligence: The Seven Essential Virtues that Teach Kids to Do the Right Thing to help us raise children who do know right from wrong, internalize good values and act right without adult guidance.
 I’ve also included ten parenting questions to help you gauge how often you are applying proven practices that increase your children’s moral development.

 1. Commit to Raising A Moral Child